newlandsvalley/midi-player/README.md

 The following components are required by the player:

-* The javascript for the cobined calling program and player
+* The javascript for the combined calling program and player
 * The javascript for the sound fonts called by the player through elm ports
 * The soundfonts used by the player, assumed to be in the directory _assets/soundfonts_
 * The image files used by the player widget assumed to be in the directory _assets/images_

-The various pieces of javascript can be assmebled (here for a calling program named _MidiFilePlayer_) in the html file as follows
+The various pieces of javascript can be assembled (here for a calling program named _MidiFilePlayer_) in the html file as follows

     <!DOCTYPE html>
     <html lang="en">